miklevin/MikeLev.in/_posts/2025-01-06-nixos-nvidia-wayland.md

 ## The Devil in the Details

-So if you look at the pedantic mind-bending detail of what went into the above configuration settings, and I don't think you should, is beyond mortal fathoming &#151; at least this mortal's.
+So if you look at the pedantic mind-bending detail of what went into the above configuration settings &#151; and I don't think that you should &#151; it is beyond mortal fathoming &#151; at least this mortal's.
 Why?
 I mean imagine just having the knowledge to work all this out on your own.
 And then once having the knowledge, trying all the iterations until something works.
 And then there's the syntax alone of all the parameter arguments and environment variables, doing driver compiles and Linux builds... iteratively... until it works.

 And this was just a quick morning project to slam it out of the way once the strange screen glitches started occurring again.